Summary of Consumer Rights

 Investments in Conservation, Renewable Resources and Low-Income Energy Assistance Programs

-In 2016, Chelan County PUD invested $3,242,797 in conservation incentives through the operation of its Energy Development and Conservation Department.
+In 2023, Chelan County PUD invested $5,838,345 in conservation incentives through the operation of its Customer Energy Solutions Department.
 The department provides energy efficiency services to all customer classes.
-In the residential sector, efficiency services totaled $765,424 and included programs to buy down the cost of LED and CFL lamps and efficient shower heads; for weatherization incentives for updating homes with energy efficient windows, doors and insulation; and for the purchase of energy-efficient heating and cooling equipment.
-A portion of the total the District invested in low-income conservation measures, $90,000, was in the form of a grant.
+In the residential sector, efficiency services totaled $1,652,188 and included weatherization incentives for updating homes with energy efficient windows, doors and insulation; thermostat rebates for improved heating controls; and for the purchase of energy-efficient heating and cooling equipment.
+A portion of the total the District invested in low-income conservation measures, $100,000, was in the form of a grant.
 These services are funded through electric rates charged by the District.
-In addition, the PUD invested $245,025 in the Northwest Energy Efficiency Alliance, which resulted in additional 613,200 kilowatt hours or 0.07 average megawatts of savings through small scale saving initiatives and product development.
-Residential savings totaled .27 average megawatts.
+Additionally, the PUD's Helping Hand program totaled $30,223 for low-income energy assistance (including related administration costs) and $29,071 for the ComfortPlus program, which offers energy-efficient home improvements to income-qualifying households.
+In addition, the PUD invested $316,728 in the Northwest Energy Efficiency Alliance, which resulted in additional 1,077,586 kilowatt hours or 0.12 average megawatts of savings through small scale saving initiatives and product development.
+Residential savings totaled 0.22 average megawatts.

-In the industrial and commercial sectors, the District funded incentives for lighting retrofits and variable frequency drives, industrial machinery, air-source heat pumps, evaporator coil fans, and strategic energy management.
-The total spent incentive in these programs was $1,573,587 for commercial projects and $685,459 for industrial projects.
-Resulting energy savings totaled 1.18 average megawatts in the commercial sector and .51 average megawatts in the industrial category.
+In the industrial and commercial sectors, the District funded incentives for lighting retrofits and variable frequency drives, industrial machinery, air-source heat pumps, evaporator coil fans, weatherization, heat pump water heaters, and strategic energy management.
+The total spent incentive in these programs was $3,767,067 for commercial projects and $97,562 for industrial projects.
+Resulting energy savings totaled 0.87 average megawatts in the commercial sector and 0.33 average megawatts in the industrial category.

-In promoting alternative renewable power programs, the District provided $145,947 to customers who owned renewable energy generating systems.
-These funds were actually a portion of the District’s state utility tax passed through to customers in the state-sponsored Renewable Energy Cost Recovery program.
-The District's SNAP program channeled $20,804 to alternative energy producers from customer contributions in the 12-month period ending March 31, 2016.
+In promoting alternative renewable power programs, the District's SNAP program channeled $10,297 to alternative energy producers from customer contributions in the 12-month period ending March 31, 2024.

 Federal, State and Local Taxes Collected by the District